 The modeling analysis requires definition of representative demolition scenarios.
 Those scenarios include both the activities and a plan for performing those activities.
 The most-accessible equipment and sections of the buildings are assumed to be removed before less-accessible components.
-The analyses credit the use of misting, water, and fixatives throughout the demolition process and load-out to minimize airborne contamination spread.
+The analyses credit the use of misting, water, and fixatives throughout the demolition and load out process to minimize airborne contamination spread.

 Each building in the PFP complex is considered in terms of its construction and anticipated contamination levels (see details in Appendix A).
-All demolition and load-out will only occur when sustained wind speeds are less than 15 miles per hour.
+All demolition and load out will only occur when sustained wind speeds are less than 15 miles per hour.
 The results, which are presented in Section 3, are based on the following demolition scenarios:

 - 236-Z: The preferred option assumed is to entirely demolish 236-Z with hydraulic shears.
-That activity is projected to require about 8 weeks of elapsed time. - 242-Z: The 242-Z building roof and walls are assumed to be demolished with a multiprocessor operating hydraulic shears.
+That activity is projected to require about eight weeks of elapsed time. - 242-Z: The 242-Z building roof and walls are assumed to be demolished with a multiprocessor operating hydraulic shears.
 It was assumed that the overall demolition would require about one week. - 234-5Z: The various zones of the 234-5Z building are assumed to be demolished using hydraulic shears.
 Certain gloveboxes may remain in the building until the time of demolition; these are discussed in Appendix D. The entire demolition process for 234-5Z is assumed to require 20 weeks. - 291-Z-1: The 291-Z-1 stack is assumed to be toppled with explosives; the stack will be directed to fall into a prepared trench.
 After being toppled, the stack will be broken up into smaller pieces using a multiprocessor.
 The entire process is assumed to require 1 week.

-Supplementary scenarios (alternative demolition techniques, additional unique sources) are described in Appendix D. Appendix D includes the results of a supplemental computation based on an alternative 236-Z demolition approach.2
+Supplementary scenarios (alternative demolition techniques, additional unique sources) are described in Appendix D. Appendix D includes the results of a supplemental computation based on an alternative 236-Z demolition approach.

 The demolition scenarios assume that, even with fixatives, misting, and other controls, a certain amount of dust will escape from the demolition activities.
 The amount of dust released as a function of time from the start of demolition is shown in Figure 2.2.
 The actual radiation risk is related to the amount of residual radioactive contamination contained in the dust, which varies with the various parts of the facility being demolished.
 An inventory-weighted plot of the source term is shown in Figure 2.3.
 It can be seen in Figure 2.2 that the portion of the demolition related to demolishing the outer, low-contaminated portions of the 236-Z building has the largest continuous amount of dust released (approximately weeks 30 to 34).
 The modeling assumed that only moderate controls would be applied to this portion of the demolition because of the low inventory.
 In Figure 2.3, it can be seen that the radioactive source term resulting from this portion of the demolition is quite low.
-The later weeks of demolition of 236-Z has an oscillating pattern of dust release in Figure 2.3 is more level because of the varied controls assumed.
-Notice that the latter portions of the demolition of 236-Z show the largest releases of radioactive material; this is the largest part of the assumed source term, caused by the assumption that the cell contamination averages
+The later weeks of demolition of 236-Z has an oscillating pattern of dust release in Figure 2.2, caused by the alternation of demolition and load-out, but the corresponding pattern in Figure 2.3 is more level because of the varied controls assumed.
+Notice that demolition of 236-Z compared to the shearing approach.